MuthomiGuantai/SendIT/README.md

 5. **Theme Toggle**:
    - Click the theme toggle button (🌙/☀️) in the navbar to switch between light/dark modes.

+6. **Payment**:
+   - Create a parcel you will be routed to `/pay` enter phone number and proceed.
+   - An mpesa stk-push will pop up on your phone proceed to enter your mpesa pin and pay.
+   - You can also pay from your list of parcels in `/`, for an unpaid parcel there should be a `Pay Now` link that routes you to `/pay`.

 ## Deployment

 The application is deployed on Render at [https://sendit-74d3.onrender.com/](https://sendit-74d3.onrender.com/).